Back to all postsIntimacy Under Pressure: Sex When Life Is Overwhelming

 When stress reveals deeper issues

-Sometimes stress doesn't create intimacy problems—it reveals patterns that were already there:
+Sometimes stress doesn't create intimacy problems—it reveals patterns that were already there.
+These situations often require professional support.
+Curious about what that involves?
+Read about what actually happens in sex therapy.

 For the depleted partner: You're not broken